mr-nart/Kingmaker/NPCs/Allies/Irenna.md

 Known for her proficiency with dual-wielding hatchets and with a bow.
 Described by Happs (another bandit and former villager of Glenwine now deceased) as "having a bit of a mean streak."

 ## Motivations
 Remorseful?
-States she would like to "make it up" to her sister Svetlana.
+States she would like to "make it up" to Svetlana.
 At the very least, she helped us take down the Staglord.
+Afterwards, she decided to stay at Oleg's with her sister.

 ## Affiliations
 - [[The Staglord]] - former lieutenant bandit